-The Department of Housing and Community Development has played a major role in the District's direct efforts to reduce poverty, and the HUD entitlement program funds administered by DHCD is one of the most important sources of funds in that effort.
-By funding housing for extremely low, very-low and low-income residents, DHCD contributes to the City's anti-poverty strategy by lifting families out of poverty and providing them with stable lodging and a means to build equity for the future.
-DHCD also supports other DC Government initiatives in reducing poverty and utilizes its federal and local funds to help residents improve their financial stability through housing and financial counseling programs conducted by a network of non-profits.
+The Department of Housing and Community Development has played a major role in the District's direct efforts to reduce poverty, and the HUD funding administered by DHCD is a key component in that effort.
+By funding housing for extremely low-, very low- and low-income residents, DHCD contributes to the District anti-poverty strategy by providing stable housing and helping to create economically diverse neighborhoods.
+DHCD also supports other District Government initiatives in reducing poverty and utilizes its federal and local funds to help residents improve their financial stability through housing and financial counseling programs conducted by a network of non-profits.
 DHCD also provides funds to Community Based Organizations (CBO) to assist small businesses with technical assistance and to improve their physical appearance.

 Other agencies play key roles in the reduction of poverty.
-The Department of Human Services administers income support, welfare to work and a range of programs to support families and individuals.
+The Department of Human Services administers income support, welfare to work, and a range of programs to support families and individuals.
 The Community Partnership for the Prevention of Homelessness provides emergency support from ESG funds to prevent eviction.
 The Office on Aging provides support services to seniors and partners with DHCD in the development of senior housing.

 The Department of Employment Services (DOES) provides extensive job training opportunities through its city-wide "One Stop Service Centers."
 The Workforce Investment Council (WIC) brings together private and public sector stakeholders to develop strategies to increase employment opportunities for DC residents and to support and to assist DOES in its employment mission.
-The DC Public School Administration has created career-oriented high schools in a number of specialized areas, including the Technology and Hospitality industries to facilitate students progressing from school to jobs with high demand in the District.
+The DC Public School Administration has created career-oriented high schools in a number of specialized areas, including the technology and hospitality industries to facilitate students progressing from school to jobs with high demand in the District.